Worst Premier League players

-Important note before we begin: We're not saying this lot couldn't play football.
+An important note before we begin: we're not saying this lot couldn't play football.
 That they were rancid, useless, pathetic excuses for professional athletes.
 Well, maybe one or two – but often it's a case of bad timing.

 Maybe it's a decent player out of his depth, or perhaps a once fine player debilitated by age or injuries.
-For whatever reason, however, these players didn't show their best form in the Premier League.
-Sometimes they're actually top-quality players and it's still a bit of a mystery how they failed so badly.
+For whatever reason, however, the following 50 players didn't show their best form in the Premier League.

 50. Radamel Falcao

 The Premier League at its most ludicrously decadent.
-The Colombian striker’s loan spell at Manchester United cost the club around £4m per goal, while his time at Chelsea ran to somewhere within the region of £265,000 for every shot he took.
+The Colombian striker’s loan spell at Manchester United cost the club around £4m per goal, while his time at Chelsea ran to somewhere in the region of £265,000 for every shot.

 Obviously Falcao was – and has once again become – one of the continent’s finest forwards.
-But these were both terribly mistimed moves which ignored the realities of his serious knee injury and ultimately reduced a great player to a punchline.
+But these were both terribly mistimed moves that ignored the realities of a serious knee injury and ultimately reduced a great player to a punchline.

 49. Salif Diao